uon-hci/tools/docs/docs/SHP-stats.md

 Hence for a value \\(x\\), the z-score \\(z\\) is:
 \\[z = \frac{x - \mu}{\sigma}\\]

 Doing that operation is called **standardizing**, or converting a *normal distribution* into a *standard normal distribution*.
-Usually, the entire is standardized at once to simplify the calculations by simply looking up standardized pre-computed tables.
+Usually, the entire sample is standardized at once to simplify the calculations by simply looking up standardized pre-computed tables.
 The table **D. Normal distribution table** allows to convert from standard scores to percents, and vice versa.